+Unemployment, Disability, Worker’s Compensation and Severance Pay

 Payments in lieu of earnings, such as unemployment and disability compensation, worker’s compensation, and severance pay.
 (However, see B.3. below concerning treatment of lump-sum additions as family assets.)

+Public Assistance Payments

 All welfare assistance payments, such as TANF and General Assistance, received by or on behalf of any family member.

+Alimony and Child Support

 Periodic and determinable allowances, such as alimony and child support payments, and regular cash and non-cash contributions or gifts received from agencies or persons not residing in the dwelling made to or on behalf of family members.

+Military Pay

 All regular pay, special pay, and allowances of a family member in the Armed Forces. (see B. 7. below concerning pay for exposure to hostile fire.)

-CHA may not rent a dwelling unit to, or assist families with, net family assets exceeding $100,000 annually (adjusted for inflation) or have an ownership interest in real property that is suitable for occupancy.
-This restriction does not apply to victims of domestic violence, property jointly owned with someone else, individuals using housing assistance for homeownership opportunities, families offering properties for sale or families whose properties do not meet the disability-related needs for all members of the family; 24 CFR 5.618(a).

 Excluded Income 24 CFR § 5.609